playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 Here's where the "SSG" portion of Scully comes into play.
 You see, once you run `ng build` to build your application, you should be running `npm run scully` to run the static generation.
 That way, it will generate the HTML and CSS that your Angular code will generate on the client ahead-of-time.
 This means that you have one more build step, but it can be incredibly beneficial for your site's speed and usability.

-We'll need to run the `npm run scully` command later on, but for now let's focus on adding Markdown support to our blog:
+We'll need to run the `npm run scully` command later on, but for now, let's focus on adding Markdown support to our blog:

 # Adding Markdown Support